SAP-samples/teched2024-developer-keynote/topics/DEV100B-cap-extensibility/cap-plugins-design-time/cds-add-curl/readme.md

 npm i cds-add-curl -D
 ```

-After installation, you can run the following command:
+After installation, you can run the following command in the CAP project:

 ```bash
 cds add curl